kshruti2/My_wallet-master/My_wallet-master/README.md

-# `my_wallet`
+# `RUST BASED TOKEN WALLET USING ICP`

-Welcome to the `my_wallet` project!
+Welcome to the `rust based token wallet` project!
 This project is a secure token wallet developed for the Internet Computer Protocol (ICP) blockchain.
 It supports basic functionalities such as sending and receiving IRCRC2 tokens and displays token balances.

 ## Table of Contents